buchhalter-ai/buchhalter-ai-cli/README.md

   buchhalter [command]

 Available Commands:
-  connect     Connects to the Buchhalter Platform and verifies your premium membership help        Help about any command sync        Synchronize all invoices from your suppliers version     Output the version info
+  help        Help about any command sync        Synchronize all invoices from your suppliers vault       Sub-Commands to manage the password vault version     Output the version info

 Flags: